jbasen/Crestron-Shelly/README.md

 V15 Fixed bug in dimmer module brightness feedback with dimmer 2

 V16 Add support for additional webhooks in the Shelly Motion 2

+V17 Added some minor bug fixes and user requests.
+The biggest addition is a new module for a project documented in an article I wrote in Residential Tech Today on motorizing a window using a linear actuator.
+There is a new Window Control Module and a design described in the article using a Shelly Plus 1 PM and a Shelly Plus 2 PM.
+The operation of these Shelly relays is customized using the Javascript files I have added to this repository.